 Robin Mullery infuses tenderness into the images, objects, and installations she creates.
-Working from her background as a therapist she probes her experience of vulnerability and healing asking questions of and giving shape to what it is to see and be seen.
-She draws an analogy between the urban/industrial landscape and the psychic/emotional state of its inhabitants; both surfaces, geomorphic or social, concealing hidden depths and interconnected in ways not easily visible.
+From her background as a therapist she uses her experience of vulnerability and healing to ask questions of and give shape to what it is to see and be seen.
+She draws a parallell between the urban/industrial landscape and the psychic/emotional state of its inhabitants.
+This surfaces, geomorphic or social, hidden depths and interconnected in ways not easily visible.

 Beginning Again, Softly, 20” x 20” x 4”, cement, rebar, and pink cotton balls (2019)

 Detail of Mama?, 8” diameter ball, concrete, (2020)

 Installation at the Palo Alto Art Center of Mama?, 19 concrete balls of varying sizes, (2020)